product-partner/pp_sdk/docs/ApiApi.md

-Retrieve details of a specific user
+Retrieve one or more users

 ### Example